DanHodges/TheologicalDictionary/Eutychus.md

 # Eutychus
-Definition of Eutychus coming soon.
+The definition of Eutychus is coming soon!